 The Corporation mitigates its risk by maintaining its funds with large reputable financial institutions, from which Management believes the risk of loss to be minimal.
-Interest receivable relates to guaranteed investment certificates held with large reputable financial institutions.
-The Corporation's management considers that all the above financial assets are of good credit quality.
+Interest receivable relates to guaranteed investment certificates and cash balances held with large reputable financial institutions.
+The Corporation's Management considers that all the above financial assets are of good credit quality.